Best washer and dryer deals at the Discover Samsung fall sale

 It works to run quietly without tangling your clothing.
 If silence is really what matters most, this device features a soft-close lid that seals the machine safely, gently and silently.
 Plus, it features an active water jet that can help pretreat stains with a built-in water faucet.

-Bespoke ultra-capacity electric dryer with AI Optimal Dry and Super Speed Dry: 36% off
+Samsung Bespoke ultra-capacity electric dryer with AI Optimal Dry and Super Speed Dry: 35% off

 Upgrade to a stylish Bespoke AI dryer featuring a clean flat-panel design, flexible installation options, easy-to-use controls and a fresh selection of premium colors.
 At 7.6-cubic-feet, this is Samsung's largest dryer.
 It can dry a full load of laundry in just 30 minutes.
 Its AI Optimal Dry function takes the guesswork out of cycle selection by choosing the best time and temperature settings based on what you're drying.
 It can also recommend your favorite cycles and allow you to customize your cycle list.
 It features an internal drum light so you can always see what's in there, even at night.